Key Takeaways

 Day 1–2: Notification Shutdown Protocol

 Start by silencing all social media notifications and removing apps from your home screen.
-You’re not deleting accounts, just adding friction between impulse and action.
+This gives you space between impulse and action.
 Expect phantom vibrations or restlessness as your brain adjusts to less stimulation.

 Prepare for this phase with healthy distractions: keep a book nearby, play an offline game, call a friend, start journaling, or take a walk.
 Physical movement is especially effective for resetting your mind and easing cravings.